annabfaizi/Newsies/README.md

 # Newsies
 A web app that lets users leave comments on the latest news.
-Using Mongoose and Cheerio to scrape news from another site.
+Using Mongoose and Cheerio to scrape news from another news site.